-I don’t “need” the certification.
+I am a Certified Aromatherapist but I don’t “need” the certification.
 After all, the field of aromatherapy is not regulated.
 But it was something I set out to do when essential oils became a big part of my life.
 Mainly I wanted to learn.
 Bust mostly, because I am a coach and counselor educator, I needed to understand, at a deep level, various scopes of practice.
 Essential oils are big business in the wellness industry and they are becoming mainstream.
 Part of my teachings are about how to integrate aromatherapy into mental health and wellness practice with clients in a way that is ethical and within a practitioner’s remit as a certified or licensed professional.

 Young Living Essential Oils